CKsangiacomo/CKeen/documentation/CRITICAL-TECHPHASES/Techphases-Phase1Specs.md

   - Budgets (size/latency) are guidance, not gates; enforcement is CEO decision.
   - Phase-1 has NO CSR fallback and uses ONLY a single SSR route for embeds.
   - GA includes ONLY Free/Paid plans; do not add tiers without CEO approval.
-  - Path note: the folder name “*Critical*TECHPHASES” is LITERAL; treat it as an exact path, not a glob.
+  - Path note: the folder name “CRITICAL-TECHPHASES” is LITERAL; treat it as an exact path, not a glob.

 - Edge SSR widgets (single route).
 Studio hosts Bob.
 Dieter = Base-6.
 - GA plans: FREE / PAID.
 Serial execution; CEO approves each task.